beanvalidation/beanvalidation.org/contribute/coding.md

 ### Pull requests

-Changes to the Bean Validation API are realized using [pull requests](http://help.github.com/send-pull-requests/) against the [API repository](https://github.com/beanvalidation/beanvalidation-api) on GitHub.
+Changes to the Jakarta Bean Validation API are realized using [pull requests](http://help.github.com/send-pull-requests/) against the [API repository](https://github.com/eclipse-ee4j/beanvalidation-api) on GitHub.
 Use the [same rules](/contribute/specification) than for submitting a specification change to the spec repository.

 ### Coding guidelines